PrimordialMoros/Bending/README.md

 This project requires Java 8 or newer and uses Gradle (which comes with a wrapper so you don't need to install it).

-It currently contains a single module `bending-paper` which targets PaperMC servers.

 Open a terminal and run `./gradlew build`

 ## Contributing - Developer Documentation